 Student Financial Services

-Spring 2020 Tuition Due Date - Payment is due 30 days from when you register, or by January 8th, whichever date occurs first.
+- Fall 2020 tuition due date is assigned when you enroll.
 To view your assigned due date on MyCSULB, click on Charges Due in the Finances Section of the Student Center.
 Financial aid recipients who have a financial aid Fee Deferment or have accepted enough financial aid to cover all tuition and fees, do not need to pay by their due date.

 What is Form 1098-T

 Form 1098-T is an IRS form issued to qualified students by a school to report for each student the payments received for all qualified tuition and related expenses made during a calendar year (January 1 – December 31).
 The form is used by taxpayers to obtain certain qualified educational tax credits on their income tax returns.
 It is also being furnished to the IRS.
 1098-T forms are available online by the end of January following the reporting year.

 For more information, please visit Tax Credits for Higher Education.